 The real breaking point - at least for some judges - was White v.
-Samsung Electronics America, Inc.28 Vanna White has been the hostess of Wheel of Fortune since 1982.
+Samsung Electronics America, Inc. 27 Vanna White has been the hostess of Wheel of Fortune since 1982.
 Although she has filled in as the show's MC, her most important duty has been flipping letters on the show's game board as they light up.
 Samsung ran a series of ads for its electronics:

 Each of the advertisements in the series followed the same theme.
 Each depicted a current item from popular culture and a Samsung electronic product.
 Each was set in the twenty-first century and conveyed the message that the Samsung product would still be in use by that time.
 By hypothesizing outrageous future outcomes for the cultural items, the ads created humorous effects.
-For example, one lampooned current popular notions of an unhealthy diet by depicting a raw steak with the caption: "Revealed to be health food.
-2010 A.D."
-Another depicted irreverent "news"-show host Morton Downey Jr. in front of an American flag with the caption: "Presidential candidate.
-2008 A.D."
+For example, one lampooned current popular notions of an unhealthy diet by depicting a raw steak with the caption: "Re-